-3. Hardware Installation
+3. Hardware Installation & Configuration

 Although the sonar head is rugged, it should be handled with care, particularly the connector and receiver/transmitter elements.
-It is strongly recommended that a substantial guard is fitted over the sonar to protect the transducer from impact damage.
+The plastic guard fitted to the unit will not be able to protect the sonar against significant impacts.